adrian83/echo-service/README.md

-# echo-service
+# Echo-Service
+Project presenting examples of pushing Docker images into Docker registers created in GCP and AWS.
-Simple application used for creating sample Docker images.
-Go to `aws` directory, to check, how to push newly created image to ECR registry.
+To check, how to push newly created image to:
+- Elastic Container Registry (on Amazon Web Services) go to `aws` directory
+- Container Registry (on Google Cloud Platform) go to `gcp` directory

 #### Prerequisites:
 1. Docker